SIMEXP/niak/niak_installation.md

 graphics_toolkit gnuplot
 ```

 **NIAK library**.
-Download the [latest NIAK release on NITRC](http://www.nitrc.org/frs/download.php/7470/niak-boss-0.13.0.zip).
+Download the [latest NIAK release on NITRC](http://www.nitrc.org/frs/download.php/7470/niak-boss-0.13.0.zip), a free open-source software (MIT license).
 Once the library has been decompressed, all you need to do is to start a Matlab or Octave session and add the NIAK path (with all his subfolders) to your search path.
 At this stage all pipelines (except the preprocessing pipeline) will work for nifti files.
 Any manipulation of MINC files will require the installation of the MINC tools (see below).
+The NIAK archive bundles the [brain connectivity toolbox](https://sites.google.com/site/bctnet/) and [PSOM](http://psom.simexp-lab.org/), which do not need to be installed separately.
 ```matlab
  path_niak = '/home/toto/niak/';
  P = genpath(path_niak);
  addpath(P);
 ```

-**MINC tools.** To read MINC files or run the fMRI preprocessing pipeline, it is necessary to install the [minc toolkit](http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit) version 1.9.2.
+**MINC tools.** To read MINC files or run the fMRI preprocessing pipeline, it is necessary to install the [minc toolkit](http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit) version 1.9.2 (free open-source software, with a custom MIT-like license).

 **Test the installation** Run the [test tutorial](http://niak.simexp-lab.org/niak_tutorial_test.html) to make sure that your installation is working properly.